bekk/ndc-graphql-workshop/README.md

 Allthough the claim may be poor, Joffrey Baratheon manages to be crowned King of the Seven Kingdoms.
 We have to make sure our API keeps track.

-** c) Give King Joffrey the titles: the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms, and Protector of the Realm**
+**c) Give King Joffrey the titles: the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms, and Protector of the Realm**

+## Bonus task

+Add seat to all the the houses.
+To do this you need to define a `Castle` type with the necessary fields (check the data set).